msysgit/msysgit/README.md

+# Please note!

+Git for Windows 1.x was retired on August 18th, 2015, superseded by [Git for Windows 2.x](https://git-for-windows.github.io/).
+The development environment of Git for Windows 2.x is no longer maintained in a monolithic Git repository but rather as the [Git SDK](https://git-for-windows.github.io/#download-sdk), a friendly fork of [MSys2](https://msys2.github.io/) pre-configured to ease the development of Git for Windows.

-# Build environment for Git for Windows
+# Build environment for Git for Windows 1.x

 This is the build environment -- also known as msysGit -- for [Git for Windows](http://msysgit.github.io/).